Search

 Step One: Learn To Memorize Chemistry Terms

-Before we worry about memorizing things like c double bond o, we need to be able to memorize words.
-That way we will know the name of each chemical class.
+Before worrying about memorizing things like c double bond o, you need to be able to memorize words.
+That way, you will know the name of each chemical class.

-One of the fastest ways to do this is through association.
-To do that, we’re going to use associations and a Memory Palace.
+One of the fastest ways to memorize words is through association.
+Using associations and a Memory Palace is the easiest way to accomplish this goal at scale.

 Before we get into some examples, have a look at this list of hydrocarbyls from Wikipedia’s list of functional groups